 I never really thought about it, when I was living my ‘other’ life, as a teacher.
 I’d go into small boutiques and not really consider how business might have been that day.
 I never took much notice if it was quiet, or if they were reading or straightening things up on shelves (I do a lot of that in my shop); it was always a bit of a blur really – until now.
 Now I actually see shop owners; we keep ourselves busy, in order to not think too much about the decision we’ve made to start/ run a business. (‘Is this the worst decision I’ve ever made?
 Oh my God, what have I done?!’ to ‘It’ll be absolutely fine – it always has been… There’s always a lull this time of year…’ etc. etc).

 But this is very different to the panic/ stress that I’m accustomed to.
 There aren’t deadlines, as such, other than the ones I place on myself.
 There aren’t those difficult conversations that need to be had (with you, or you need to have with other people), there isn’t the relentless marking; an everlasting gobstopper popped in the mouth each evening, and there aren’t the same feelings when I get up.
 (But there isn’t that busyness either; that constant conversation, on a loop, the banter, the laughter and frustration you have in a classroom).
 But oh, let’s cover that another day.

 As the day wears on, people arrive a bit like buses – no one for ages and then a few, all at the same time.
-And that’s how we roll in the small business world, I think (well, that’s what I’m doing, anyway).
+It’s no Aldi or Tesco – so it’s never going to be crazy-busy like that, but that’s how we roll in the small business world -I think (well, that’s what I’m rolling anyway).
 A bit of an unsteady start, before the rush commences; and then I’m manic busy – and feeling pretty euphoric!